Quench Your Thirst Whole9 Style

 Coffee

 While we encourage conscientious consumption of coffee, it’s not off limits for your Whole30.
 (You’re welcome.)
 Missing your cream and sugar?
 Here are some ways to continue to savor your café experience.
-First, if you prefer to “whiten” your coffee, look into adding a little coconut milk to your morning brew, or take it a step further with this homemade creamer.
+First, if you prefer to “whiten” your coffee, look into adding a little coconut milk, or compliant almond, milk to your morning brew.
 Second, buying good coffee (not the stuff in a can at the grocery store) will present a better, less bitter flavor when brewing, making it easier to drink without all that sweetener.
 Adding vanilla or cinnamon to your coffee (or to the beans before grinding) can also add variety.
 Finally, hazelnut, vanilla, and other flavored coffees are fine – as long as you read your labels!
 (Starbucks VIA® instant coffee has flavored varieties that actually contain more sugar than coffee!)

 Inspiration: If you like your coffee black like the night, try out these methods for a tastier mug posted in our forum by StuffIMakeMyHusband (this woman knows her coffee!):